Chinese Tea Ceremony (Gongfu Cha): Steps & Order

 -

 The type of tea chosen for a Chinese tea ceremony reflects its purpose and the traditions surrounding it.
-Whether it's green tea for its delicate health benefits, oolong tea for its balanced flavors, or black tea for its symbolic role in a Chinese wedding tea ceremony, each variety adds a distinct dimension to the experience.
+Whether it's green tea for its delicate health benefits, oolong tea for its balanced flavors, or black tea for its symbolic role in a Chinese tea ceremony, each variety adds a distinct dimension to the experience.

 Tea Utensils and Their Significance